wandb/docs/docs/guides/runs/runs-table.md

 title: Explore runs in a project
 ---

-On the project page, we show runs in a sidebar.
-Expand the sidebar to view a table of hyperparameters and summary metrics across runs.
+Use your project page to gain insights from runs logged to W&B.

 ## Search run names